Skip to content

 • Maximum commission rate you’ll accept

-Having these written down before you start conversations prevents you from getting swept up in a persuasive sales pitch and agreeing to things you’re not comfortable with.
+Having these written before conversations start prevents you from getting swept up in a persuasive sales pitch and agreeing to things you’re not comfortable with.
+Part of you already knows what a bad deal feels like — these notes protect you from yourself in the moment.

 Step 2: Build Your Agency Shortlist

-Now you need to find agencies worth evaluating.
-Here’s where to look — and where not to.
+Now find agencies worth evaluating.
+Here’s where to look — and where to be skeptical.

 Good Sources for Finding Agencies

-Creator communities and forums: Reddit communities like r/CreatorsAdvice, Twitter/X creator circles, and Discord servers are where real creators share real experiences.
-Pay attention to agencies that get mentioned positively by multiple creators over time, not just one viral post.
+Creator communities and forums: Reddit communities, Twitter/X creator circles, and Discord servers are where real creators share real experiences.
+Pay attention to agencies mentioned positively by multiple creators over time — not just one viral post.
+Patterns are evidence.
+Individual posts are anecdotes.

-Referrals from other creators: If you know creators who are visibly growing and seem professionally managed, ask them who they work with.
-Personal referrals are the single best source for finding quality agencies.
+Referrals from other creators: If you know creators who are visibly growing and appear professionally managed, ask who they work with.
+Personal referrals are the single highest-quality source for finding agencies that actually deliver.

-Industry publications and reviews: Some blogs and publications review OnlyFans agencies.
-Just be aware that some “reviews” are paid placements.
-Look for reviews that include honest pros and cons, not just glowing praise.
+Industry publications and reviews: Some blogs review OnlyFans agencies — but be aware that many “reviews” are paid placements.
+Look for reviews that include honest pros and cons, not just praise.
 Our own review of the best OnlyFans management agencies is a good starting point.

 Sources to Be Skeptical Of

 Instagram and TikTok ads: Many of the most aggressively advertised agencies are the worst ones.
 They spend money on flashy ads because they can’t rely on reputation and referrals.
-Not all advertised agencies are bad, but treat ads as a starting point for research, not an endorsement.
+Not all advertised agencies are bad, but treat an ad as a starting point for research — not an endorsement.

-Agencies that DM you first: If an agency slides into your DMs unsolicited, be cautious.
-The best agencies typically have waitlists — they don’t need to cold-DM creators.
-Unsolicited outreach isn’t automatically a red flag, but it should trigger extra due diligence.
+Agencies that DM you first: The best agencies typically have waitlists.
+They don’t cold-DM creators.
+Unsolicited outreach isn’t an automatic red flag, but it should trigger extra scrutiny.

-“Top 10” lists with affiliate links: Many blog posts ranking OnlyFans agencies are paid placements.
+“Top 10” lists with affiliate links: Many agency ranking posts are paid placements.
 The agencies listed paid to be there.
-Take these with a heavy grain of salt.
+Take these with appropriate skepticism and do your own verification.

 Step 3: Evaluate Each Agency Systematically

 You’ve got your shortlist.
-Now it’s time to dig in.
-Here’s your evaluation framework.
+Now dig in.
+Here’s what to look for.

 Check Their Online Presence